jazzband/django-recurrence/docs/installation.rst

 .. note::

-    If you just want to use the ``en`` translation, you can skip this step.
+    This step is currently mandatory, but may be bypassed with an extra bit of javascript.
+See [issue #47](https://github.com/django-recurrence/django-recurrence/issues/47) for details.

-If you want to use a translation of django-recurrence other than ``en``, you'll need to ensure django-recurrence's JavaScript can access the translation strings.
-This is handled with Django's built in ``javascript_catalog`` view, which you install by adding the following to your ``urls.py`` file:
+Using a translation of django-recurrence other than ``en`` requires that django-recurrence's JavaScript can access the translation strings.
+This is handled with Django's built in ``javascript_catalog`` view, which you must install by adding the following to your project ``urls.py`` file:

 .. code-block:: python